Did you know that moving counts as one of the top stressors in life?

 - Baking sheet: for roasting veggies, chicken, ect.

-- We also brought some basic seasonings (salt, pepper, cumin, garlic power, etc)
+- We also brought some basic and favorite seasonings (salt, pepper, cumin, garlic power, etc)

 Once we got to our destination, all we had to buy were paper plates, paper bowl, plastic utensils (we hand-washed and reused them), and food!
 We brought some with us, but had to get the basics and more perishable ones.